What’s in This Article

 Key Takeaways

-- Airline seat width has decreased from about 18 inches in the 1970s to about 17 inches on many U.S. airlines today, with some economy seats as narrow as 16 inches.
+- Airline seat width has dropped from about 18 inches in the 1970s to about 17 inches on many U.S. airlines today, with some economy seats reportedly as narrow as 16 inches.

-- Smaller seat sizes can cause discomfort, including cramped legroom and back pain, especially on long flights.
+- Smaller seats cause discomfort including cramped legroom and back pain, especially on long flights.

-- There is ongoing debate over whether the government should set minimum seat size standards to protect passenger comfort and safety.
+- Ongoing debate exists over whether the government should set minimum seat size standards to protect passenger comfort and safety.

 - Smaller seats increase airline revenue by allowing more passengers per flight, but they can hurt customer loyalty and repeat business.

-- Prolonged immobility in cramped seats on long flights increases the risk of deep vein thrombosis (DVT), a serious blood clot condition, in some travelers.
+- Prolonged sitting in cramped seats on long flights raises the risk of deep vein thrombosis (DVT), a serious blood clot condition, in some travelers.

 Products Worth Considering